From Dorms to Downtown: A Santa Barbara Parent’s Guide

 If you need a shopping pitstop on the way from the Santa Barbara airport on your way to downtown, Lure Fish House in La Cumbre Plaza offers elevated seafood in a casual environment, including a comfy outdoor patio.

-Take a drive from Santa Barbara for two upscale food destinations - Angel Oak in the Ritz Carlton and Stonehouse at the San Ysidro Ranch.
-Both are pricey but spectacularly fit for foodies, on top of offering unrivaled settings (sunset over the Pacific at Angel Oak and candlelit romance in the lush garden of Stonehouse).
+Take a drive from Santa Barbara for an upscale food destination - Stonehouse at the San Ysidro Ranch.
+Pricey but spectacularly fit for foodies, on top of offering a setting of candlelit romance in the lush garden of the inn.

 Things to do